adoubleb/ip/docs/README.md

 # Declaration of AI use
 The project was assisted by JetBrains AI Assistant through the use of auto-code completion.

 Automated code generation was also used extensively for creating JavaDocs.
+More details on AI use can be found in the AI.md file